Volunteer and Intern in Sri Lanka

 Another Sri Lankan passion is cricket.
 Whether you are talking to an orange-robed Buddhist monk or a young school student they will want to find out what you think of their favourite players and which team you support.

-Volunteer Vacations and Voluntourism in Sri Lanka
+Travel and Sightseeing Opportunities in Sri Lanka

 Sri Lanka provides many opportunities in a small space.
 Like most capitals, Colombo can be hectic, but it’s full of heritage.
 You may want to visit the mass of Hindu temples across the city, but equally you’ll get a taste of Sri Lankan life simply by strolling through its modern avenues and narrow, crooked streets.
 You can people-watch in the Pettah bazaar, or take in the sunset from Galle Face Green.